sharmasapna/Credit-Card-risk-detection-and-profitability/README.md

-# CThis repository contains excel files used to calculate the risk and profitability
+This repository contains excel files used to calculate the risk and profitability